 In 2020 JADS started, an interdisciplinary ICL – TUM program for joint doctoral supervision.
 Every year, a cutting-edge research topic is identified for a cohort of up to six projects with one ICL and one TUM PhD candidate each.
 The funding period for each cohort is four years.
 The topic for the 2020 cohort is AI – Robotics – Healthcare.

 Imperial College London and TUM brought academics and startups together to explore ways to create innovative communities.

 At the virtual event “Towards a London-Munich innovation network: Universities as drivers of European R&D ecosystems”, University leaders from Imperial and TUM joined research start-ups to discuss how campuses can bring together scientists, business and industry, and communities in a way that helps addressing local and global challenges.

 The discussion was based on a presentation of Imperial's White City Campus, which

 ICL and TUM have set up a new seed fund to promote joint virtual teaching formats, the "ICL - TUM Teaching Seed Fund".
-Academics from ICL and TUM are encouraged to apply for funding of up to 10,000 € for the joint development of virtual teaching formats, with a deadline of September 22 2020.
+Academics from ICL and TUM are encouraged to apply for funding of up to 10,000 € for the joint development of virtual teaching formats.
 The objective is to make virtual experimental learning experiences possible that cannot be accomplished by traditional teaching formats.
-More information can be found in the call text and the application form.
+More information can be found in the call text.

-Since 2017, TUM and ICL have offered the interdisciplinary Global-Fellows-Program “Cities of the Future“ for outstanding doctoral candidates.
-The program combines activities fostering intercultural and personal competencies as well as professional career development.
+TUM and ICL offer the interdisciplinary Global-Fellows-Program “Cities of the Future“ for outstanding doctoral candidates.
+It combines activities fostering intercultural and personal competencies as well as professional development.